 Modern World History: Students will explore major global events and developments from the Renaissance to the present, focusing on political, social, and economic changes that have shaped the modern world.
-Students will begin with the Renaissance, Reformation, and Age of Exploration, followed by the Scientific Revolution, Enlightenment, and political revolutions.
+Students will begin with the Renaissance, Reformation, and Age of Exploration, followed by the Scientific Revolution, Enlightenment, and political revolutions, including the American, French, and Latin American revolutions.
 The course then examines the Industrial Revolution, imperialism, and the causes and effects of World War I. Students will analyze the interwar period, the rise of totalitarianism, World War II, and the Cold War.